bensincs/bensincs/README.md

 ## ☎️ How to Contact Me
 - There is nothing better that talking face to face
 - Voice or video calls are the next best thing
-- I am always happy to recieve messages on teams or slack
+- I am always happy to receive messages on teams or slack
 - I would prefer to only use email for formal communications where possible

 ## 👨‍💻 Preferred Working Style
 - I am very flexible with my work, I am happy to work as early or late as needed
 - All I ask is there is a chance for me to do a bit of exercise each day
-- I work well in groups, happy to facilite discussions or present to larger audiences
+- I work well in groups, happy to facilitate discussions or present to larger audiences
 - I enjoy pair and mob programming however I am also happy to go it alone

 ## 🙂 What Motivates Me
-- The idea of learning somthing new!
+- The idea of learning something new!
 Growth is always a good thing
-- Seeing direct business beneift
+- Seeing direct business benefit
 - Seeing others improve as a result of my support and mentoring

 ## 🥱 What Demotivates Me
-- Repetative, tedious, repetative, tedious, repetative, tedious tasks
+- Repetitive, tedious, repetitive, tedious, repetitive, tedious tasks
 - Working on a product with no access to customers/stakeholders

 ## 💙 My Values (and what I value in others)